recommend-games/blog/content/posts/sdj_2020/index.md

 Here, the bands indicate the span of the playing time indicated on the games' boxes, while the dashed lines denotes the mean.
 Playing times are tricky because publishers *always* lie about them.
 I suppose they simply don't want to scare away people whose attention spans become ever shorter (thanks for still being with me by the way) with the prospect of sitting through an hour of some ultra nerdy activity.
 But since everybody lies the same way, we can at least compare games with each other.
 And again, it becomes obvious how import immediate accessibility is to the jury: The last winner that admitted to having a playing time of more than 45 minutes was 2006's {{% game 21790 %}}Thurn and Taxis{{% /game %}}, and none has exceeded the hour mark since 1999's {{% game 54 %}}Tikal{{% /game %}}.

-On the other hand, the jury seems to have no problem with longer playing times for {{% color "#193F4A" %}}***Kennerspiel***{{% /color %}}.
+On the other hand, the jury seems to have no problem with longer playing times for a {{% color "#193F4A" %}}***Kennerspiel***{{% /color %}}.
 The sweet spot still seems to be around 60 minutes, but even 90 or 120 minutes on the box do not exclude a game from the connoisseurs' award.

 In conclusion, the {{% color "#E30613" %}}***Spiel des Jahres 2020***{{% /color %}} will be playable in under **1 hour**, probably even 45 minutes, whilst the {{% color "#193F4A" %}}***Kennerspiel des Jahres 2020***{{% /color %}} might take up to **2 hours**.